Published on December 27, 2012

 In the days leading up to Dr. Jaggar’s call, the situation had changed dramatically.
-Vented lava on the volcano’s north flank that had ponded between Mauna Loa and Mauna Kea for nearly a month broke through on December 22 and began to flow down the slopes.
-This vast stream of lava, initially just 32 km from Hilo, burnt through the natural levees of stone that might have blocked its path.
+Vented lava on the volcano’s north flank had ponded between Mauna Loa and Mauna Kea for nearly a month.
+Suddenly, it broke through on December 22 and began to flow down the slopes.
+This vast stream of lava, initially just 32 km from Hilo, steadily advanced as it burnt through the natural levees of stone that might have blocked its path.
 Then, it began a rapid flow directly toward the city.
 In the next four days, it traversed 8 km.
-Just 24 km remained to the city.
+Just 24 km remained ahead of the flow to the city.

 The USAAC Mission

-Thankfully, December 27, 1935, held the promise of beautiful weather.
+Thankfully, December 27, 1935, brought beautiful weather.
 At 08:30 am, the first five bombers took off on their urgent bombing mission.
 A second flight of five aircraft was also planned for the afternoon.
 Each plane carried two 300 pound practice bombs to use in practice runs and sighting.
-Additionally, each would carry two 600 pound Mk I demolition bombs (of 355 pounds of TNT each) to be dropped for effect once the practice and sighting runs were completed.
+Additionally, each carried two 600 pound Mk I demolition bombs (of 355 pounds of TNT each) to be dropped for effect once the practice and sighting runs were completed.
 The bomb fuses were set to 0.1 second to ensure deep enough penetration for the lava tubes to collapse and disrupt of the flows — precisely in accordance with Dr. Jaggar’s instructions.
-In all, this meant that twenty of the 600 pound bombs with full charges would be dropped onto the lava field.
+In all, this meant that twenty of the 600 pound bombs with full charges were to be dropped onto the lava field.

 In each of the two missions, a flight of three US Army Keystone B-3As bomber aircraft from the 23rd BS flew in a staggered V-formation.
 Additionally, two Keystone LB-6A light bombers from the 72nd BS trailed in line-a-step formation alongside.
-Together, the planes made their approach to Dr. Jaggar’s designated targets.
+Together, the planes made their approach to Dr. Jaggar’s designated target points.
 The pilots flew as high as they could, alhough that was just 12,500 feet high.
 Given their full bomb loads, the planes found themselves not that far above the 8,500 foot altitude of the erupting volcano itself.